 - 1. Do not place Propane/LP supply tank(s) inside any structure.
 Place Propane/LP supply tank(s) outdoors. - 2.
-Do not install item #0051064 (Model #MD100TBE) in a bathroom.
-Do not install Item #0051118 (Model #MD200TBE) and Item #0051186 (Model #MD300TBE) in a bedroom or bathroom. - 3.
+Do not install in a bathroom or bathroom. - 3.
 This heater needs fresh air ventilation to run properly.
 This heater has an Oxygen Depletion Sensing (ODS) safety shutoff system.
 The ODS shuts down the heater if not enough fresh air is available.
 See Air for Combustion and Ventilation, pages 7 through 9.
 If heater keeps shutting off, see Troubleshooting, pages 23 through 25. - 4.
 Keep all air openings in front and bottom of heater clear and free of debris.
 This will ensure enough air for proper combustion. - 5.
 If heater shuts off, do not relight until you have provided fresh, outside air.
-If heater keeps shutting off, have it serviced. - Do not run heater: - Where flammable liquids or vapors are used or stored. - Under dusty conditions. - 7.
+If heater keeps shutting off, have it serviced. - 6.
+Do not run heater: - Where flammable liquids or vapors are used or stored. - Under dusty conditions. - 7.
 Before using furniture polish, wax, carpet cleaner, or similar products, turn heater off.
 If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 8.
 Always run heater with control knob at 1,2,3,4,5 locked positions.